Children’s World Montessori

 - • Physical distancing is practiced between staff & children in different groups, but teachers do not need to physical distance with the children in their group.

 - • Children are encouraged to physical distance when appropriate.
 (When standing in line, limiting number of chairs at a table, etc.)

-- • Shared areas such as the bathroom or playground are cleaned in between uses by different groups.
+- • Shared areas such as the bathroom are cleaned in between uses by different groups.

 - • If our county returns to a baseline/lockdown situation then our group sizes will be reduced.

 - • We will spend time outside everyday in the fresh air.

 - • Windows are kept open and air purifiers are in use indoors.

 - • Distance is increased between children inside.
 Ex., chairs spaced apart at tables, classroom areas more defined,